jp7677/dxvk-nvapi/README.md

 ## Requirements

 This implementation uses several DXVK extension points, thus using DXVK is a requirements.
-Using Wine's D3D11 implemenation will fail.
-Initialization of this implemention currently fails when no NVIDIA card is exposed through DXVK.
-Please leave a note in the issue tracker if it makes sense to change this requirement since no specific NVIDIA hardware features are used.
+Using Wine's D3D11 will fail.
+Initialization of NVAPI-DXVK currently fails when no NVIDIA card is exposed through DXVK.
+Please leave a note in the issue tracker if it makes sense to change this requirement since no specific NVIDIA hardware features are needed.

 ## How to build